-Table 5 and Table 6 (above) captures the seven CDBG rehab projects completed during the program year.
-In addition to CDBG, SHIP funding was leveraged to serve and support a total of 17 households comprised of owner occupied rehabilitation of existing units.
-Utilizing SHIP funds, the County far exceeded its overarching housing goals for Rehab of Existing Units (+38) as recognized in the 5-year Consolidated Plan.
-During FY 22-23, a 99-unit affordable housing project was completed (Victoria Crossings) and units are fully occupied.
-SHIP funds were used to rehabilitate 29 homes.
-As previously reported, two properties were acquired and the rehabilitation commenced, with expected completion prior to September 30, 2023.
-SJC anticipates the continuation and expansion of housing production, with a higher number of housing units completed in the coming program year, set up and completed within HUD's Integrated Disbursement Information System (IDIS), and reported on within next year's CAPER.
+Table 5 and Table 6 (above) capture the seven CDBG rehab projects completed during the program year.
+In addition to CDBG, SHIP funding was leveraged to serve and support a total of 17 households comprised of owner-occupied rehabilitation of existing units.
+Utilizing SHIP funds, the County has far exceeded its overarching housing goals for Rehab of Existing Units (+38), as recognized in the 5-year Consolidated Plan.
+SHIP funds were used to rehabilitate 32 homes.
+SJC anticipates the continuation and expansion of housing production, with more housing units completed in the coming program year, set up and completed within HUD's Integrated Disbursement Information System (IDIS), and reported on within next year's CAPER.

 Local non-profits, including Habitat for Humanity, St. Johns Housing Partnership (SJHP), Alpha Omega Miracle Home Inc., and Jacksonville Area Legal Aide utilized local grant funds (St. Johns County Affordable Housing Grant) to address affordable housing.
 Habitat for Humanity has the final two housing units under construction as part of their final phase for the Canopy Oaks planned subdivision.
-SJHP is continuing their efforts of identifying and/or completing the necessary infrastructure on parcels within their existing inventory to serve as affordable rental & ownership units inclusive of a six-unit apartment complex, Patriot Place, for veteran transitional housing which was completed in February 2022.
-Alpha Omega Miracle Home Inc. broke ground on their \$3.5 million new campus which will provide 20 two-bedroom apartments, 12 efficiency apartments, and 6 dormitory style rooms.
-When combined, these new units will house up to 100 residents, and supportive services such as therapy, life skills, and case management will be provided.
+Alpha Omega Miracle Home Inc. broke ground on its \$3.5 million new campus, which will provide 20 two-bedroom apartments, 12 efficiency apartments, and 6 dormitory-style rooms.
+These new units will house up to 100 residents combined, and supportive services such as therapy, life skills, and case management will be provided.
 The campus will house single mothers, their children, and senior women facing homelessness.
 Alpha Omega Miracle Home Inc. continues to identify existing housing units that can be acquired and preserved to service the same special needs population.
+The construction is currently in progress.